Stealth ship: Radar Cross Section (RCS) reduction

-Signature reduction
+Other forms of signature reduction

 The continuous superstructure of the Type 055 is designed for reduced radar, noise, infrared, and electromagnetic radiation signatures.

 Stealth technology represents more than just a low RCS; noise reduction plays a role in naval stealth because sound is conducted better in water than air.
 Some of the techniques used include muffled exhaust systems, modified propeller shapes, and pump-jets.
 The shape of the hull can also have a great effect on the reduction of the noise from a ship.
 Another major element is signal emission control.
 Modern warships emit much electromagnetic radiation in the form of radar, radio, and bleed-off from the ship's electrical systems.
 These all can be used to track a ship, and thus modern stealth ships often have a mode that switches off many of the electronic emissions (EMCON), the downside being the ship has to rely on passive sensors and is unable to easily send messages further than the line of sight.

 Also of importance are thermal emissions.
 A heat signature can make a ship stand out in the ocean, making it easier to spot.
 Because it is possible to see infrared emissions through features that would normally hide a ship such as fog, or a smoke screen, many detection platforms like patrol aircraft, UAVs, and satellites often have the ability to see multiple bands in the infrared spectrum.
 This necessitates the control of thermal emissions.
 The most common method is to mix any hot gasses emitted by the main source of heat—the engines' exhaust—with cold air to dilute the signature and make it harder to pick out the ship from the background warmth.
 Another method vents the exhaust into the water, although this increases the ship's acoustic signature.
 For the hull, cool water can be actively distributed across the hull of the ship.
 Another less crucial but still relevant part of a stealth ship is visual camouflage.
 This area is probably the oldest form of stealth, with records going back almost as far as the writing of ancient mariners using visual tricks to make their ships harder to spot.
 Although still relevant, this area has taken on lesser importance with the advent of long-range radar.